harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-auto-stopping-rules-for-gcp.md

 ## Prerequisites
 To create an AutoStopping rule using an AutoStopping proxy load balancer:
    * You must provide the required permissions to Harness to create an instance in your GCP account.
-   * You must provide the required permissions to read the secrets and fetch the certificates stored in them for TLS-based flows.
+   * You must provide the required permissions to read the secrets and fetch the certificates stored in the secret for TLS-based flows.
    * Ensure that you reserve some IPs if you intend to allocate elastic IP while creating an AutoStopping proxy.

 ## Visual summary